Ismikhan Yusubov

 Ismikhan Mahammad oghlu Yusubov is an Azerbaijani mathematician and writer-publicist.

 Life

 He was born in 1945 in Poylu village of Aghstafa rayon of Azerbaijan.
-In 1962, was admitted to the Faculty of Mechanics-Mathematics of the Azerbaijan State University.
-After a 3-year army service in Moscow from 1964-1967, graduated from the university in 1970 and worked for a year as a math and physics teacher in Jalilabad city.
-At Azerbaijan State University (later Baku State University) started as doctoral student (1971), then assistant instructor (1974), assistant professor (1981) and associate professor (1989), defended his candidate of sciences dissertation (1983) there.
-In 1993-2012, worked at some universities in Turkey (Kojaeli, Sakarya).
-In 2012-2014 again worked at the department of Algebra and Geometry of the Faculty of Mechanics-Mathematics at Baku State University.
+In 1962, he was admitted to the Faculty of Mechanics-Mathematics of the Azerbaijan State University.
+After a 3-year army service in Moscow from 1964-1967, he graduated from the university in 1970 and worked for a year as a math and physics teacher in Jalilabad city.
+At Azerbaijan State University (later Baku State University) he started as doctoral student (1971), then assistant instructor (1974), assistant professor (1981) and associate professor (1989), defended his candidate of sciences dissertation (1983) there.
+In 1993-2012, he worked at some universities in Turkey (Kojaeli, Sakarya).
+In 2012-2014 he again worked at the department of Algebra and Geometry of the Faculty of Mechanics-Mathematics at Baku State University.

 Works

 Ismikhan Yusubov is the author of more than 100 scientific articles, teaching aids and books.